meltano/sdk/docs/stream_maps.md

 While `simpleeval` does provide some isolation and sandboxing capabilities built-in, there are always security implications when allowing user-provided code to run on managed servers.
-For this reason, administrators much be sure to not permit arbitrary code injection from untrusted users.
-Tap and target settings should never be permitted to be modified by untrusted users.
+For this reason, administrators should not permit arbitrary setting injection from untrusted users.
+As a rule, tap and target settings should never be permitted to be modified by untrusted users.

 ### Else behavior currently limited to `null` assignment